rollerderby/scoreboard/README.md

 # Installing the Scoreboard Software

+These are instructions for getting the software installed and running on a standalone computer to provide a functioning scoreboard.
+If you have already done this, see **Quick Start Guide to Operating the Scoreboard** below.

 ## Hardware Requirements

 Most Apple or Windows computers that have been manufactured in the last ten years should be able to handle the scoreboard well on a standalone setup.
 In general, a machine with at least a dual-core 64-bit processor and 2 gigabytes of RAM should be sufficient.
 Using the scoreboard to provide video overlays or in a networked setup that includes a scoreboard assistant or penalty tracker typically requires more computing power.